scoliosistools/automatic-scoliosis-assessment/README.md

 # automatic-scoliosis-assessment
 Automatic scoliosis assessment in spinal x-rays using deep learning and a novel vertebral segmentation dataset.

-Publications resulting from any use of this material must cite this source.
+Publications resulting from any use of this material must cite https://www.scoliosistools.com/

 **Thesis Report & Presentation available on request, for an in-depth description of this project and any further information.**